 The payment of fees may be made by cash, check, credit card, or money order.
-If a student pays fees with a check that is not honored by the bank, the student will be notified by the person so designated at the Tennessee College of Applied Technology -Paris.
+If a student pays fees with a check that is not honored by the bank, the student will be notified by the person so designated at the Tennessee College of Applied Technology.
 If the check is not paid in cash within 15 calendar days from the date of notice, that student will be withdrawn from classes.
 A returned check fee of \$30 will be assessed.
 The institution may deny future check writing privileges to students who have paid registration fees with checks that are dishonored.
-(Policy 4:01:03:00 page 1).
-Once a check is returned for insufficient funds a second time, students are required to pay with a cashier's check or cash in subsequent terms.
-Any past due debts must be paid prior to any additional registration and no grade reports, certificates, or diplomas will be issued until the debt is paid.
-Also see Payment of Student Fees and Enrollment, TBR Policy 4.01.03.00.
+(Policy 4:01:03:00 reports, certificates, or diplomas will be issued until the debt is paid.
+Also see Payment of Student Fees and Enrollment, TBR Policy 4.01.03.00 (https://policies.tbr.edu/policies/payment-student-fees-enrollment).